| by Steve

 at the home receiver.
 This is the principle of current NTSC

 television and will be continued into the DTV world.
+The antonym of interlace is "progressive" where

 the entire frame is transmitted as one element.
 Using progressive